-- our current products will continue to be popular with consumers; - the product lines or products that we introduce will achieve any significant degree of market acceptance; - the life cycles of our products will be sufficient to permit us to recover licensing, design, manufacturing, marketing and other costs associated with those products. - our inclusion of new technology will result in higher sales or increase profits.
+- our current products will continue to be popular with consumers; - the products that we introduce will achieve any significant degree of market acceptance; - the life cycles of our products will be sufficient to permit us to recover licensing, design, manufacturing, marketing and other costs associated with those products. - our inclusion of new technology will result in higher sales or increased profits.